Pearl: Freshwater and saltwater pearls

 Freshwater and saltwater pearls may sometimes look quite similar, but they come from different sources.

 Freshwater pearls form in various species of freshwater mussels, family Unionidae, which live in lakes, rivers, ponds and other bodies of fresh water.
-These freshwater pearl mussels occur not only in hotter climates, but also in colder more temperate areas such as Scotland (where they are protected under law).
+These freshwater pearl mussels occur not only in hotter climates but also in colder, more temperate areas such as Scotland (where they are protected under law).
 Most freshwater cultured pearls sold today come from China.

 Saltwater pearls grow within pearl oysters, family Pteriidae, which live in oceans.
 Saltwater pearl oysters are usually cultivated in protected lagoons or volcanic atolls.

-Creation
+Formation

 The mollusk's mantle (protective membrane) deposits layers of calcium carbonate (CaCO3) in the form of the mineral aragonite or a mixture of aragonite and calcite (polymorphs with the same chemical formula, but different crystal structures) held together by an organic horn-like compound called conchiolin.
 The combination of aragonite and conchiolin is called nacre, which makes up mother-of-pearl.
-The commonly held belief that a grain of sand acts as the irritant is in fact rarely the case.
+The commonly held belief that a grain of sand acts as the irritant is rarely the case.
 Typical stimuli include organic material, parasites, or even damage that displaces mantle tissue to another part of the mollusk's body.
 These small particles or organisms gain entry when the shell valves are open for feeding or respiration.
 In cultured pearls, the irritant is typically an introduced piece of the mantle epithelium, with or without a spherical bead (beaded or beadless cultured pearls).